jairamc/jairamc.github.io/_posts/2013-04-05-datasift-historics-keep-making-it-better.md

 For example, two users with two chunks each would have their chunks executed in the following order:

-&nbsp;

 <img src="http://i0.wp.com/dev.datasift.com/sites/default/files/usechunks1.png?w=660" alt="" data-recalc-dims="1" />

 <p style="text-align: center;">
 Fig 1: User Chunk ordering
 </p>

 The reason we pick only ‘n’ users to process is because we don’t want to penalize older queries if we suddenly get a lot of queries from users who are not in the user pool yet.
 <img src="http://i2.wp.com/dev.datasift.com/sites/default/files/queue_eval.jpg?w=660" alt="" data-recalc-dims="1" />

 <p style="text-align: center;">
 Fig 2: Queue evaluation
 </p>

 New user queries can enter the user pool in any one of the following ways.
 If the maximum user pool size ‘n’ has not been reached, they are simply added to the user pool.
-If the maximum user pool size &#8216;n&#8217; has been reached, they have to wait.
-When the wait time is long, we say that the query is &#8216;starved&#8217;.
+If the maximum user pool size 'n' has been reached, they have to wait.
+When the wait time is long, we say that the query is 'starved'.
 In order to address the problem of starvation, we introduced a starvation interval.
 If the wait time for a user has exceeded the starvation interval, then we increase the user pool size to accommodate this user.
 However we always revert back to the configured pool size once the starvation load drops.

 Then, the user queues are evaluated and tickets are allocated for all the chunks in the user queues.

 <img src="http://i2.wp.com/dev.datasift.com/sites/default/files/ticket_eval.jpg?w=660" alt="" data-recalc-dims="1" />

 <p style="text-align: center;">
 Fig 3: Ticket Evaluation
 </p>

-Once all the tickets are allocated, it&#8217;s a simple case of picking the chunks with the lowest ticket numbers to run first.
+Once all the tickets are allocated, it's a simple case of picking the chunks with the lowest ticket numbers to run first.
 At this point, we check to see if there is a chunk without a ticket (a new one) that would query the same time period.
 If so, it is piggybacked with the chunk we just picked.
 This ensures we minimize I/O and reduce user wait times.

 ## Time estimation